1. Individual Side Composition:

 In these portraits, I photographed the subject’s head and shoulders.
-I liked having my subject against the gold door; it worked well with her blond hair tan skin.
-As for camera settings, the aperture was set to 1.8 to create a bokeh effect even though the subject was close to the door in the background.
+I liked having my subject against the gold door; it worked well with her blond hair and tan skin.
+As for camera settings, the aperture was set to 1.8 to create a bokeh effect, though the subject was close to the background.

 In these Environmental images, I decided to photograph my roommate as she was in the Pottery lab throwing a bowl.
 The lighting inside the studio was surprisingly well and the background helps to show the viewers what occurs in the lab.